 While each school will have its own specific phrasing, many MBA essay prompts are relatively similar.
 Because most applicants to MBA programs will apply to 3-5 schools, using the same anecdotes and examples for most of your MBA essays can be a huge time saver.
 This is not to say that you can use the same essays.
 You’ll still need to tailor each essay according to the specifics of each school’s prompt and view that essay within the larger context of your complete MBA essay package.
 However, you don’t need to start from scratch with each school.
 A thorough brainstorming process will save you time and effort in the long run as you will have already chosen the best examples from your work and life experience to include in your MBA application personal statements.

-Here are some tips on how to approach the four most common MBA prompts:
+Here are some tips from EssayEdge editors on how to approach the four most common MBA prompts:

 “Tell us about your post-MBA goals.”